Spotlight on Julian Joseph Chairs

 2. How did you start up?, kitchen table?
 Mum’s garage, renting premises?

 We came up with the concept in Shanghai while Mike was working full-time and myself, Luke and Hannah were learning Mandarin.
 That’s actually how we met, as classmates!
 We then decided that all of us needed to learn the manufacturing ropes (this was Luke’s bag) so moved to the South of China to be close to the factories.

 We lived together in an apartment above a shopping complex, sat around the kitchen table with the air conditioning on full (trust me when I say it was like living in a sauna) and started making business decisions.
 The first being to name the company.
 We bandied around many names before we settled on Julian Joseph (after Luke Julian Silver and Michael Joseph Cronin).
 We made great progress and being within such close proximity 24/7 meant that we could make decisions quite quickly and plough on…plus it was a lot of fun!

-After six intense months of sourcing beautiful fabrics, finalising designs and implementing the production side of things, we decided to say teary goodbyes and return home (America for Luke and Hannah and the U.K. for Mike and I).
+After six intense months of sourcing beautiful fabrics, finalising designs and implementing the production side of things, we decided to say teary goodbyes and return home (America for Luke and Hannah and the U.K. for Mike and me).
 In our teams of two we manage sales and retailer relationships in our respective countries.